 6 maternity pad brands other mums recommend

-We asked our Facebook Baby Group members to recommend the best maternity pads they used after birth, and why they now recommend them to their friends.
+We asked our Facebook Baby Group members which maternity pads they packed in their hospital bags and used after birth.

 Modibodi Underwear (from $29): For those who want to ditch pads altogether, there’s the option of period underwear for post-birth bleeding.
 The Leak-Proof Maternity Briefs by Modibodi are comfy undies that keep mums feeling fresh day and night.
 They can hold up to 20ml, or two tampons’ worth.
 The top layer wicks away moisture and fights pongy smells and the middle layer absorbs the fluid and locks it away.